 Perhaps the most important part of managing Hashimoto's is how you go about treating the disease.

 When it comes to treatment there are two main treatment paradigms that you can follow.

 We've touched on these briefly above, but it's worth going into detail here.

-It's important to understand both treatment paradigms because then you will understand which type of Doctor you should look for for treatment.
+It's important to understand both treatment paradigms because then you will understand which type of Doctor you should look for.